jeffrschneider/AgentMesh/README.md

 # AgentMesh
 The AgentMesh is an ecosystem for Agents.
 If an agent joins the mesh, it can access a set of common services.
-- The Core AgentMesh Services are always on.
-The mesh provisions them so you don't have to.
+- The Core AgentMesh Services are meant to be running at all times.
 - Users create their own agents which interact with the AgentMesh.
 - Agents have some required features so they can interact with the AgentMesh.
 They are defined here: [BaseAgent Requirements](https://github.com/jeffrschneider/BaseAgent/blob/main/README.md)